-The Money Advice Service - an independent organisation set up by the Government and funded by the financial services industry - provides free, unbiased information about all aspects of financial planning.
-This includes information on how to find an adviser and what questions to ask.
-Visit their website at www.moneyadviceservice.org.uk or phone 0300 5000 (call rates may vary).
+The Consumer Financial Education Body (CFEB) provides information for consumers on all aspects of financial planning, including how to find an adviser and what questions to ask.
+Visit the CFEB website at www.moneymadeclear.org.uk or phone 0300 500 5000 (call rates may vary).